Dmitry Mazepin: Controversies and criticism

-Although Sergey and Vladimir Makhlai denied these accusations, they were in July 2019 sentenced in absentia to prison terms, along with their collaborators, Togliattiazot's former CEO Evgeny Korolev and their Swiss partners Andreas Zivy and Beat Ruprecht.
-The court also sentenced them to pay a compensation of 10 billion rubles to Uralchem and 77 billion rubles to Togliattiazot.
+Although Sergey and Vladimir Makhlai denied the accusations, in July 2019 they were sentenced in absentia to terms of imprisonment, together with their associates: Togliattiazot's former CEO Evgeny Korolev, and their Swiss partners Andreas Zivy and Beat Ruprecht.
+The court also ordered them to pay compensation of 10 billion rubles to Uralchem and 77 billion rubles to Togliattiazot.

-A 2014 news story published in Russian daily Izvestia claimed that Mazepin planned to acquire Odesa Port Plant, a major Ukrainian chemical asset.
-Mazepin has denied that he or Uralchem harbor any interest in the asset.
+A 2014 news report published in the Russian daily Izvestia claimed that Mazepin intended to acquire the Odesa Port Plant, a major Ukrainian chemical asset.
+Mazepin has denied that he or Uralchem harbour any interest in the asset.

-Uralkali made a buyback offer for 14% of its stock in May 2015.
-Market observers speculated at the time that the buyback would make it easier for Mazepin to merge Uralkali and Uralchem, which would make Mazepin the largest shareholder.
+In May 2015, Uralkali launched a buyback offer for 14 per cent of its stock.
+Market observers speculated at the time that the buyback would facilitate a merger of Uralkali and Uralchem, a step that would make Mazepin the largest shareholder.

-Mazepin and Uralkali made a bid for the Force India Formula One team following its fall into administration in July 2018.
-Having lost out to a Canadian consortium led by Lawrence Stroll, Mazepin openly criticized the bidding process having allegedly never been contacted by the administrators over his bid.
+Mazepin and Uralkali submitted a bid for the Force India Formula One team after it entered administration in July 2018.
+Having been unsuccessful against a Canadian consortium led by Lawrence Stroll, Mazepin openly criticised the bidding process, alleging that the administrators had never contacted him regarding his offer.

-On 24 February 2022, Mazepin attended a general meeting of representatives of Russian business and President Vladimir Putin.
-On 11 March 2022, Dmitry Mazepin sold a controlling stake in Uralchem and stepped down as its chief executive officer.
+On 24 February 2022, Mazepin attended a general meeting between representatives of Russian business and President Vladimir Putin.
+On 11 March 2022, he sold his controlling stake in Uralchem and stepped down as its chief executive officer.

 Sanctions

-Mazepin and his son Haas F1 racing driver Nikita Mazepin were added to the European Union sanctions list following the Russian invasion of Ukraine.
-On 15 March 2022 the United Kingdom has followed the EU's lead and added Dmitry and Nikita Mazepin to the UK official sanctions list.
+Mazepin and his son, the Haas F1 racing driver Nikita Mazepin, were added to the European Union sanctions list following the Russian invasion of Ukraine.
+On 15 March 2022, the United Kingdom followed the EU's lead and added both Dmitry and Nikita Mazepin to its own official sanctions list.

-Mazepin has been under Swiss sanctions since March 16, 2022.
-He has been under Australian sanctions since April 6, 2022, under New Zealand sanctions since October 12, 2022.
-By the decree of the President of Ukraine, Vladimir Zelensky, dated June 24, 2021, he is under Ukrainian sanctions.
+Mazepin has been subject to Swiss sanctions since 16 March 2022.
+He has been under Australian sanctions since 6 April 2022 and under New Zealand sanctions since 12 October 2022.
+He has also been subject to Ukrainian sanctions since a decree issued by the President of Ukraine, Volodymyr Zelenskyy, on 24 June 2021.

-In March 2024, the General Court of the European Union lifted sanctions against Nikita Mazepin, the court ruling stated that the "association" criterion used in the EU sanctions regime requires the existence of a connection that goes beyond simple family relations, which was not the case after Nikita Mazepin stopped participating in Formula 1 racing.
+In March 2024, the General Court of the European Union lifted the sanctions against Nikita Mazepin.
+The court's ruling stated that the "association" criterion employed in the EU sanctions regime requires the existence of a connection that goes beyond a simple family relationship, a condition that was no longer met after Nikita Mazepin ceased participating in Formula 1 racing.

 Awards

-Mazepin is a recipient of a Honorary Certificate from the Russian Government, and received the military's Medal "For Courage" and Medal "For Battle Merit".
+Mazepin holds an Certificate of Honor of the Government of the Russian Federation and has been awarded the military Medal "For Courage" and the Medal "For Battle Merit".

-On October 3, 2023, Mazepin received the Order of Alexander Nevsky for his labour achievements and many years of diligent work.
+On 3 October 2023, he received the Order of Alexander Nevsky in recognition of his labour achievements and many years of diligent work.

-On October 25, 2018, Mazepin received Order of Friendship for the achieved labour successes, active social activities and many years of conscientious work.
+On 25 October 2018, he was awarded the Order of Friendship for his labour achievements, active public work and many years of conscientious service.